 For this strategy, it is important to know when to bring people into the fold.
-Set a milestone.
-Upon attaining this achievement, you can ask your users to invite their colleges.
+Set a milestone, and upon attaining this achievement, you can ask your users to invite their colleagues and so on.

 5. Motivate Your Customers with New Features

-You must motivate your users with exciting new features.
-Some features can win customers back or retain existing users for the time being.
+You must motivate your users with exciting new features which should aim to win customers back or retain existing users for the time being.

-Offering the customer a glimpse of what is cooking can help you build the hype and excitement for future releases.
+Offering the customer a glimpse of your product's significant capabilities can help you generate hype and excitement for future releases.

 Retention-friendly features are those that save time, increase efficiency, or add value.
 One of the best performing email messages is one that lists new features.